Improving Efficiency of Diffusion Models via Multi-Stage Framework and Tailored Multi-Decoder Architectures: Proposed Multistage Framework

 \subsection{Proposed Multi-stage U-Net Architectures}

-As discussed in \cref{sec:analysis}, most existing diffusion models either employ a unified architecture across all intervals \cite{ho2020denoising, song2020score, karras2022elucidating} to share features for all timesteps, or use completely separate architectures for different timestep intervals \cite{lee2023multi, go2023towards, balaji2022ediffi} where the goal is to take advantage of the benign properties within different intervals.
+Most existing diffusion models either employ a unified architecture across all intervals \cite{ho2020denoising, song2020score, karras2022elucidating} to share features for all timesteps, or they use completely separate architectures for different timestep intervals \cite{lee2023multi, go2023towards, balaji2022ediffi} to take advantage of benign properties within different intervals.
+The details of the advantages and disadvantages of each architecture are discussed in section \ref{sec:analysis}.

 To harness the advantages of both unified and separate architectures employed in prior studies, we introduce a multistage U-Net architecture, as illustrated in Figure~\ref{fig:arch}(c).
-Specifically, we partition the entire timestep $[0, 1]$ into several intervals, e.g., three intervals $[0, t_1), [t_1, t_2), [t_2, 1]$ in \cref{fig:arch}.
-For the architecture, we introduce: \begin{itemize}[leftmargin=*] \item \textbf{One shared encoder across all time intervals.} For each timestep interval, we implement a shared encoder architecture (plotted in blue in \cref{fig:arch} (c)), which is similar to the architecture employed in the original U-Net framework \cite{ronneberger2015u}.
-Unlike separate architecture, the shared encoder provide shared information across all timesteps, preventing models from overfitting (see \cref{sec:compare_architecture} for a discussion). \item \textbf{Separate decoders for different time intervals.} Motivated by the multi-head structure introduced in the Mask Region-based Convolutional Neural Networks (Mask-RCNN) method \cite{he2017mask}, we propose to use multiple distinct decoders (plotted in colors for different intervals in \cref{fig:arch}(c)), where each decoder is tailored to a specific timestep interval.
-The architecture of each decoder closely resembles the one utilized in \cite{song2020score}, with deliberate adjustments made to the embedding dimensions to optimize performance. \end{itemize}
+Specifically, we partition the entire timestep $[0, 1]$ into several intervals, e.g., three intervals $[0, t_1), [t_1, t_2), [t_2, 1]$ in \Cref{fig:arch}.
+For the architecture, we introduce: \begin{itemize}[leftmargin=*] \item \textbf{One shared encoder across all time intervals.} For each timestep interval, we implement a shared encoder architecture (plotted in blue in \Cref{fig:arch} (c)), which is similar to the architecture employed in the original U-Net framework \cite{ronneberger2015u}.
+Unlike separate architecture, the shared encoder provide shared information across all timesteps, preventing models from overfitting (see \Cref{sec:method_architecture} for a discussion). \item \textbf{Separate decoders for different time intervals.} Motivated by the multi-head structure introduced in the Mask Region-based Convolutional Neural Networks (Mask-RCNN) method \cite{he2017mask}, we propose to use multiple distinct decoders (plotted in colors for different intervals in \Cref{fig:arch}(c)), where each decoder is tailored to a specific timestep interval.
+The architecture of each decoder closely resembles the one utilized in \cite{song2020score}, with deliberate adjustments made to the embedding dimensions to optimize performance. \end{itemize} As we observe, the primary difference in the architecture resides within the decoder structure.
+Intuitively, we use a decoder with fewer number of parameters for intervals closer to the noise, because the learning task is easier.
+We use a decoder with larger number of parameters for intervals closer to the image.
+In Section \ref{sec:analysis}, we conduct a comprehensive analysis to elucidate the rationale behind the adoption of this multistage architecture, and the necessity for varying parameters across different intervals.